What is Breast Augmentation Surgery?

 - Risk of asymptomatic rupture.

 Those who have had silicone prosthesis surgery must have an MRI three years after the surgery.
-After that, MRI should be performed every two years to check for silent rupture of silicone prostheses.
+MRI should be performed every two years to check for silent rupture of silicone prostheses.

 3. Fixed breast prostheses or Gummy Bear